ging/fiware-idm-deprecated/extras/docker/README.md

+**This feature is experimental and it is still in a unstable state.
+We recommend you to install KeyRock on a VM directly or use the image on FIWARE-Lab.**

 # How to use this Dockerfile

 This Dockerfile builds an image with both the front-end (Horizon) and back-end (Keystone) of the IdM installed.
-However, this is not enough to run the IdM.
-You need the following requirements:

-- A

 To run a Keyrock Docker container you have two options: